diegma/graph-2-text/README.md

 ### Preprocess

-Using the files obtained in the preparation step, we first generate of data and dictionary for OpenNmt.
+Using the files obtained in the preparation step, we first generate data and dictionary for OpenNmt.

 To preprocess the raw files run: